AikateriniT/H5-Uryyb-Greb/README.md

     - Symmetric cryptography is best for encrypting data.
 It is orders of magnitude faster and is not susceptible to chosen-ciphertext attacks.
 It is best for key management and a myriad of protocols.

+10.3 ENCRYPTING COMMUNICATIONS CHANNELS

+Let's see a bit in practical terms how to encrypt messages.
+Theoretically encryption can happen at any layer of OSI communications model but practically it happens to the lowest layers or at the highest levels.

+There are two types of encryption depending on which layer it happens:

+    Link-by-link encryption
+When it happens at the lowest layers.
+All the information goes through a data link which is encrypted.

+    End-to-end encryption
+When it happens at the highest layers.
+Data is encrypted selectively and remain encrypted until it reaches the recepient who is the only one with the ability to decrypt the message.

+LINK-BY-LINK ENCRYPTION

+It is the easiest way to add encryption

 Choose a password manager.
 Explain: (This subtask y does not require tests with a computer if the question can be answered without them)